-This Film Festival Puts Different Abilities in the SpotlightThe Autism Site
+This Film Festival Is Unlike Many Others…But in a Marvelous WayThe Autism Site

 Established in 2007, ReelAbilities Film Festival celebrates the diverse perspectives and accomplishments of people with disabilities.
 Using short films and artistic programs to increase community awareness of the participants’ talents, the festival began in New York in 2007.
 In 2012, a second festival launched in Cincinnati.
 As of 2016, there are more than a dozen of the festivals spread across the United States.

 The movies screened at the festival are all about or by people with disabilities.
 The short films offer the artists many ways to tell a story, including documentaries, animated films, and narratives.

 The festival, which continues to grow in size and popularity, has experienced a surge in film submissions.
 Entries for the March festival are due in November of the previous year.
 For the 2015 festival, ReelAbilities received 300 submissions.
 For the 2016 season, it received more than 1,000.